The Easiest Way to Get 1,000 Subscribers on YouTube

 3. Make sure you’re on the Overview tab, then click See More below the graph that shows views, Watch Time, estimated revenue, and subscribers.

-5. From the list of traffic sources, select Suggested Videos.
+5. From the list of secondary metrics, select Shown in feed.

 Your suggested videos list should look something like this: